-The rise of Big Data is driven by the rapid increasing of complex data and their changes in volumes and in nature (Birney 2012).
-Documents posted on WWW servers, Internet backbones, social networks, communication networks, and transportation networks etc. are all featured with complex data.
+The rise of Big Data is driven by the rapid increasing of complex data and their changes in volumes and in nature [6].
+Documents posted on WWW servers, Internet backbones, social networks, communication networks, and transportation networks, and so on are all featured with complex data.
 While complex dependency structures underneath the data raise the difficulty for our learning systems, they also offer exciting opportunities that simple data representations are incapable of achieving.
-For example, researchers have successfully used Twitter, a well-known social networking facility, to detect events such as earthquakes and major social activities, with nearly online speed and very high accuracy.
-In addition, the knowledge of people's queries to search engines also enables a new early warning system for detecting fast spreading flu outbreaks (Helft 2008).
+For example, researchers have successfully used Twitter, a well-known social networking site, to detect events such as earthquakes and major social activities, with nearly realtime speed and very high accuracy.
+In addition, by summarizing the queries users submitted to the search engines, which are all over the world, it is now possible to build an early warning system for detecting fast spreading flu outbreaks [23].
 Making use of complex data is a major challenge for Big Data applications, because any two parties in a complex network are potentially interested to each other with a social connection.
 Such a connection is quadratic with respect to the number of nodes in the network, so a million node network may be subject to one trillion connections.
 For a large social network site, like Facebook, the number of active users has already reached 1 billion, and analyzing such an enormous network is a big challenge for Big Data mining.
 If we take daily user actions/interactions into consideration, the scale of difficulty will be even more astonishing.

 Inspired by the above challenges, many data mining methods have been developed to find interesting knowledge from Big Data with complex relationships and dynamically changing volumes.
-For example, finding communities and tracing their dynamically evolving relationships are essential for understanding and managing complex systems (Aral and Walker 2012, Centola 2010).
-Discovering outliers in a social network (Borgatti et al. 2009) is the first step to identify spammers and provide safe networking environments to our society.
+For example, finding communities and tracing their dynamically evolving relationships are essential for understanding and managing complex systems [3], [10].
+Discovering outliers in a social network [8] is the first step to identify spammers and provide safe networking environments to our society.